 - Service Timeouts

 This happens when the device has been waiting for the server to react for a long time.
-It can occur while your web browser is attempting to access a website, connect to a game, or work from home on your computer.
+It can occur while your web browser like chrome is attempting to access a website, connect to a game, or work from home on your computer.

 - Non-existing Server